 - Infections such as bronchitis and pneumonia that don’t go away or keep coming back

 As lung cancer advances and spreads to other organs, it may cause additional symptoms.
 Cancer that has spread to the brain or spinal cord may cause nervous system changes, such as headache, dizziness, balance problems, seizures, or weakness or numbness in the arm or leg.
 Lumps near the surface of the body may indicate cancer has spread to the skin or lymph nodes.
-And cancer that has spread to the liver may cause jaundice, which is yellowing of the skin and eyes.
+Cancer that has spread to the liver may cause jaundice, which is yellowing of the skin and eyes.

 Lung Cancer Treatment